lowRISC/lowrisc-site/content/docs/minion-v0.4/tag_cache.md

 This also allows dynamic space allocation between the table nodes and the map nodes.
 When most memory words are tagged, map nodes can be replaced to store table nodes;
 when most memory words are not tagged, the cache will primarily hold map nodes.
-The default block size is 512 bits, however 64 bits is more optimal.
+The default block size is 64 bytes.
 Cache organisation is set-associative.

 The internal structure of the hierarchical tag cache is depicted below: